BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/README.md

-# Field-Developed-Processes
+# Field-Developed-Program

-These items were constructed by the Broadcom Services team and have been implemented at various Endevor customer sites.
+"Field Developed Program" (FDP) is a term used to refer to programs that were created to address specific needs or requirements of customers.
+These were constructed by your trusted Broadcom Services team and have been implemented at multiple Endevor customer sites.
+They are tested, secure and available for your use.

 ## ACM-build-without-Generates